 - Proper attachment of the deck ledger to the home (If building an attached deck)

 - Proper attachment of the railing/guardrail posts to the framework of your deck

 These two items are critical to providing a safe environment for those who will be enjoying your outdoor living space with you.

-The easiest way to find out what's required is to contact your local building department (you can easily find their website by doing a web search for your county and "building department," but we've included links to a few local ones below).
+The easiest way to find out what's required is to contact your local building department (you can easily find their website by doing a web search for your city or county and "building department," but we've included links to a few local ones below).
 They'll let you know if you need a permit, what type is required, how to submit it, and any fees associated with the permit process.